-Table 1.1 provides a brief overview of the four food and nutrition programs that we study in this chapter: Food Stamps (or SNAP), Supplemental Nutrition Program for Women, Infants and Children (WIC), National School Lunch Program, and School Breakfast Program.
-While all of the programs share the goal of assuring adequate nutritional intake among at risk populations, the programs differ in terms of the population served, and the nature of the program provided.
-The Food Stamp Program is the largest program, reaching an average of 46.5 million persons at a total annual cost of \$74.1 billion in 2014.
+Table 1.1 provides a brief overview of the four food and nutrition programs that we study in this chapter: SNAP (formerly the Food Stamp Program), Supplemental Nutrition Program for Women, Infants and Children (WIC), National School Lunch Program, and School Breakfast Program.
+While all of the programs share the goal of assuring adequate nutritional intake among at risk populations and each is means tested, the programs differ in terms of the population served, and the nature of the program provided.
+SNAP is the largest program, reaching an average of 46.5 million persons at a total annual cost of \$74.2 billion in 2014.
 It is the most unrestricted, providing a debit card to facilitate purchases of most food items in the grocery store and extending benefits to the broadest population.
 WIC, on the other hand, is highly prescribed benefit, largely consisting of "quantity" vouchers to purchase very specific bundles.
-Additionally, the program is highly targeted, extending benefits only to pregnant and post-partum women, infants and children under age five.
+Additionally, the program is highly targeted, extending benefits only to pregnant and postpartum women, infants and children under age five.
 In 2014, WIC served just under 2 million women and 6.3 million children at a cost of \$6.3 billion.
 The school lunch and breakfast programs provide free and reduced-price meals to eligible school-aged children.
-In 2014, the lunch program served 21.6 million low-income children at a cost of \$9.6 billion and the breakfast program served 11.5 million low-income children at a total cost of \$3.6 billion.2
+In 2014, the lunch program served 21.7 million low-income children at a cost of \$9.6 billion and the breakfast program served 11.6 million low-income children at a total cost of \$3.6 billion.1

-1.1 Program History and Rules: The Food Stamp Program
+1.1 Program History and Rules: SNAP

-The Food Stamp Program has features consistent with traditional means-tested transfer programs.
+SNAP has features consistent with traditional means-tested transfer programs.
 Eligible households must satisfy income and asset tests.
 Maximum benefits are assigned based on household size, and actual benefits received are reduced as income increases based on the benefit reduction rate (or tax rate) calculated through the benefits formula.
 The similarities with other U.S. means-tested programs end there.

-Unlike virtually all means tested programs in the U.S., food stamp eligibility is not limited to certain targeted groups such as families with children, aged, and the disabled.3 Second, food stamps is a federal program with all funding (except 50 percent of administrative costs) provided by the federal government, eligibility and benefit rules determined federally, and comparably few rules set by the states (particularly prior to welfare reform).4 Third, the income eligibility threshold and benefits are adjusted for changes in prices each year.5 Fourth, the benefit reduction rate is 30% of net income (lower than AFDC/TANF) and the program serves both the working and nonworking poor.
-Its universal eligibility (i.e., eligibility depends only on need) combined with the fact that benefits and caseloads rise freely with need (i.e., it expands during recessions, since the program is an entitlement and expenditures are not capped) have elevated the Food Stamp Program to its status as the fundamental safety net program in the U.S.
+Unlike virtually all means tested programs in the U.S., SNAP eligibility is not limited to certain targeted groups such as families with children, aged, and the disabled.2 Second, SNAP is a federal program with all funding (except 50 percent of administrative costs) provided by the federal government, eligibility and benefit rules determined federally, and comparably few rules set by the states (particularly prior to welfare reform).3 Third, the income eligibility threshold and benefits are adjusted for changes in prices each year.4 Fourth, the benefit reduction rate is 30% of net income (lower than AFDC/TANF) and the program serves both the working and nonworking poor.
+Its universal eligibility (i.e., eligibility depends only on need) combined with the fact that benefits and caseloads rise freely with need (i.e., it expands during recessions, since the program is an entitlement and expenditures are not capped) have elevated SNAP to its status as the fundamental safety net program in the U.S.